 Tu B’Av is the quirky Jewish older brother of Valentine’s Day.

-Here’s what you need to know about this ancient day of love, which in 2016 starts in the evening of August 18 and ends in the evening of August 19:
+Here’s what you need to know about this ancient day of love:

 This romantic holiday used to be the Second Temple period version of a singles mixer.
 Jewish women would go dancing in the vineyards, according to the Talmud, and unmarried men would go to the fields to pick out a wife.

 The women would wear white dresses that they had borrowed, so that no one would be embarrassed if she didn’t own the proper garments.

 Women would also go dancing on Yom Kippur, and the Talmud ranks the two holidays as the happiest days for the Jewish people for this reason.

 On Tu B’Av day women and men from the different tribes of Israel could ignore earlier prohibitions against intermarriage, according to the Talmud.